IronMax03/KnotLib/README.md

 Experimental C++20 library for computational knot theory.

+## Compile Project
+This project is intended to be compiled with `clang`.
+Other compilers might work but quality is only guaranteed with `clang`.
+### parameters:
+some changes can be made during compilation by defining macros:
+- `-DEGREE_TYPE=int` changes the polynomial exponent data types to `int`; this command also works for any fixed length integers among fast integers and least integers.

 ## Objectives
 - Explore polynomial representations of knots.
 - Prototype numerical tools for basic invariant computations.